glw907/907life/content/posts/how-i-did-it.md

 ---
-title: “How “I Did It
+title: “How I Did It”
 date: 2024-10-25
 summary: "A brief summary or excerpt of your post."
 tags: ["tag1", "tag2"]